-Not much room left for under-fire Baraclough’s excuses
+'Little room left for Baraclough’s excuses'

 And so, what now?
 Will Baraclough's future be up for discussion when Nelson and Kirkwood return from Doha?
 Or is it simply a section of fans voicing their displeasure when they should be showing patience?

-Either way, Baraclough is confident he'll still be in charge come September.
+Either way, Baraclough is confident he will still be in charge come September.
 You would imagine by then there will be no more room for excuses.

+- 'It's about allowing the story to tell the director': Did you know these 9 things about Armando Iannucci?

+- Troy Deeney's story: Learn about his complicated relationship with his father, who was always on the edge of the law